 Chair AIB-IndiaExecutive Board - S Raghunath, Professor, Corporate Strategy & Policy,

-The conference will bring together scholars from multiple disciplines and countries to examine international issues and trends in the context of emerging market multinationals (EMNEs), and innovation, and other aspects of international business, with a focus on the Indian context
+Themed ‘Emerging market multinationals (EMNEs) and Innovation’, the conference brought scholars from multiple disciplines to examine international issues, trends and other aspects of international business, with a focus on the Indian context.

 Followed by the AIB-India Chapter PDW on 20th-21st December… plan on participating in both!